Ephraim Salaam: Personal life

 Salaam appeared in an ad with Texans teammate Chester Pitts during Super Bowl XLII.
 In the commercial, he narrates a story regarding him and Pitts while he attended San Diego State University.
 When at a local grocery store, Salaam said he saw Pitts bagging groceries, was impressed by his size, and convinced him to try out as a walk-on for the San Diego State Aztecs football team.
 The commercial goes on to show that Pitts was a second-round pick while Salaam was a seventh-round pick.

 On February 10, 2013, Salaam was interviewed by United States Secretary of State Hillary Clinton at the United States Department of State.
 The event was put on to honor a multitude of Muslim athletes.

 On January 24, 2013, Salaam revealed on a Grantland podcast that he is the nephew of Bob McAdoo.

 Salaam became an analyst on Fox Sports 1 in 2013.

 Movie career

 Deon Taylor cast him in 2009 for his new film project Dark Christmas, which is part of the Nite Tales series.

 Salaam has served as a producer on two separate TV shows, Dead Tone (2007) and Supremacy (2012).

 Television career

 In 2013, Salaam participated in the 23rd season of The Amazing Race with former teammate Chester Pitts.
 After encountering several travel delays on their way from Santiago to Lisbon, they finished in 9th Place out of 11 teams and were the third team eliminated from the race upon arrival when host Phil Keoghan arrived at Lisbon Airport, as all of the other teams in the race had already finished all of the tasks and then checked in at the Pit Stop before they even made it to Portugal.
 Moreover, they become the first team ever in Amazing Race history to be eliminated at the airport.

+Ephraim transitioned from the field to in front of the cameras as a host for multiple TV and radio stations.

+In October 2023 Salaam participated in the CBS game show Raid the Cage.